uafgeotools/mtuq/docs/user_guide/06/randomly_drawn_grids.rst

     df = grid_search(data, greens, misfit, stations, origins, sources)

-returns a `pandas DataFrame` df, which contains misfit values associated with each grid point.
+returns a pandas DataFrame `df`, which contains misfit values associated with each grid point.

 To write the grid search output `df` to disk as an HDF5 file:

 .. code::

-    df.results('output.hf5')
+    df.save('output.hf5')

-To reading the HDF5 file back from disk:
+To read the HDF5 file back from disk:

 .. code::